kubeflow/notebooks/README.md

 - Users can [create notebook containers](https://www.kubeflow.org/docs/components/notebooks/quickstart-guide/) directly in the cluster, rather than locally on their workstations.
 - Admins can provide [standard notebook images](https://www.kubeflow.org/docs/components/notebooks/container-images/) for their organization with required packages pre-installed.
 - Access control is managed by [Kubeflow’s RBAC](https://www.kubeflow.org/docs/components/central-dash/profiles/), enabling easier notebook sharing across the organization.

-## Installation

-Kubeflow Notebooks is designed to be deployed as part of a [Kubeflow Platform](https://www.kubeflow.org/docs/started/introduction/#what-is-kubeflow-platform) (not as a standalone component).

-Please refer to the [Installing Kubeflow](https://www.kubeflow.org/docs/started/installing-kubeflow/) page for more information.

 ## Documentation